Paras-is-coding/React_HS_Series/readme.md

     - Most of time we define function in App.jsx
     - So here we defined what methods and values are in the context
 - context/index.js _ It's optional we can export all contexts from this file for easy import later

+- Now add UI of TodoIteam, TodoForm & App component as well